Teriks/LibLSLCC/README.md

 If you only wish to build the LibLSLCC library, you can go to Build -> Configuration Manager in Visual Studios and uncheck 'Build' next to every project in the solution besides LibLSLCC.
-You must first set the active solution configuration to the desired build type (Release or Debug), and the active solution platform to the desired architecture before doing this, so that the settings acutally apply to the type of build you want.
+You must first set the active solution configuration to the desired build type (Release or Debug), and the active solution platform to the desired architecture before doing this, so that the settings actually apply to the type of build you want.